 - Schedule a digital rectal examination (DRE) before your PSA test.
 Although a DRE should not have an impact on PSA levels, having the PSA test first is a precaution.

-Don’t forget to tell your doctor:
+Also, don’t forget to tell your doctor:

 - If you undergoing chemotherapy, as these drugs can cause an elevated PSA level